How I have got hooked for life... part 2.

 Amongst all the new things was permitting and introducing private interior design schools.
 I picked one that seemed to be legit and quality providing a 2 year-long training.
 To my biggest surprise not only was I the youngest amongst the students but the only one without any previous professional experience.
 All the others were from the field of architect or interior architect taking up the opportunity of shifting career.
 I was a complete and total rookie there.
 They were all over 30 or even older, had been in the industry for long years if not decades and spoke a 'strange language' I could not really get as I did not know yet the lingo and slangs of the field.
 I felt like an outcast and I was struggling with an ongoing and severe confidence issue.
 I felt I was nowhere near to these people, I had no right to be there and pursuing the career of an interior designer as I was a 'nobody' and they all were much much better than I could ever be.

-I somehow pushed myself through the 2 years - but I never graduated.
+I somehow pushed myself through the 2 years - but I never officially graduated.

 Which was a complete bullshit.

-It was this typical characterless, ugly, almost dysfunctional flat let down badly by the previous owner.
+It was this typical characterless, ugly, almost dysfunctionally small flat let down badly by the previous owner.
 Still, it was mine.
-I had little money to updo it but I had two brilliant parents who after a year forgave me for my 'ungrateful stunt' - a mom who found great enjoyment in home decoration and a dad who was an exceptionally skilful DIY person.
+I had little money to do it up but I had two brilliant parents who after a year forgave me for my 'ungrateful stunt' of quitting college and leaving the family home - a mom who found great enjoyment in home decoration and a dad who was an exceptionally skilful DIY person.

 I was more than keen on doing all the design and decoration work with the help of my parents, including painting, wallpapering, turning the kitchen cupboard into a bookcase, recovering and updating my grandmom's old sofa, armchairs and side cabinet.
 Since the place was small I decided to open it up by removing the doors between the hallway and the living room, plus the hallway and the kitchen.
 Also we opened up the wall between the hallway and the living room by cutting out a 'window'.
 And once again I put my unqualified furniture design skill into use: I designed all the kitchen, dining and bedroom furniture - mainly built-in ones as I needed as much storage space as possible and smartly planned layout.